 Our products are outdoor recreation related, which results in seasonal variations in sales and profitability.
 On a calendar year basis, we generally experience our greatest sales in the first and second quarters for certain of our products, including rock climbing gear, body armor, eyewear, goggles, headlamps, helmets, lanterns, packs, trekking poles, and tents and in the third and fourth quarters for our technical apparel, ski, glove, avalanche safety, and ice climbing products.
 Sales of these products may be negatively affected by unfavorable weather conditions and other market trends.
-The fall/winter season represents approximately 56% of our sales while spring/summer represents approximately 44% of our sales.
+The fall/winter season represents approximately 59% of our sales while spring/summer represents approximately 41% of our sales.

 Working capital requirements vary throughout the year.
-We fund our working capital through the use of our line of credit, which is classified as a long-term liability.
+We fund our working capital through the use of our line of credit facilities.
 Working capital increases during the first and third quarters of the year as inventory builds to support peak shipping periods and then decreases during the second and fourth quarters of the year as those inventories are sold and accounts receivable are collected, which cash collected is then used to pay down the outstanding amounts on the line of credit.
+As of December 31, 2014, we had no amounts outstanding on our Zions First National Bank line of credit.